paddyw11/paiges-books/README.md

     -   __Feature 18 - Book Management__

         Logged in admin users can add new books to the book shop.
-They are also able to edit and delte existing books in the shop.
+They are also able to edit and delete existing books in the shop.

         <br><strong>Fig-18-A.  Add a book</strong><br><br>
         ![F18 Add a book](documentation/media/images/features/f18-add-a-book.png)